-For the analysis time period the 5-Year Moving Average for fatality and serious injury frequencies and rates has decreased for all the engineering related SHSP Emphasis Areas; Intersections, Lane Departure, and Pedestrian and Bicycle Safety except the fatality rate for Pedestrian and Bicycle Safety (Attachment E).
-While the percentage change for Pedestrian and Bicycle Safety fatalities was positive overall the number of fatalities has remained virtually unchanged over the analysis time period.
+For the analysis time period the 5-Year Moving Average for fatality and serious injury frequencies and rates has decreased for all the engineering related SHSP Emphasis Areas; Intersections, Lane Departure, and Pedestrian and Bicycle Safety except the fatality and fatality rate for Pedestrian and Bicycle Safety (Attachment E).
+The number of Pedestrian and Bicycle fatalities has remained virtually unchanged except for the last 5-Year Moving Average (2009-2013) when the frequency increased from 154 to 162.
 The largest gains are in serious injuries for all three emphasis areas.
 Statewide, the percent reduction is as follows:

 SHSP Emphasis Area Fatalities Serious Injuries

-Intersections 14.75% 22.11%
+Intersections 11.37% 19.10%

-Lane Departure 17.04% 21.56%
+Lane Departure 13.64% 20.60%

-Pedestrian and Bicycle Safety 2.41% 20.77%
+Pedestrian and Bicycle Safety -4.79% 17.64%